Substra/substra-backend/docs/user_management.md

 # User management

-## Problem to solve

-User creation could only be made during deployment of substra or by SRE action, and there was only one layer of privileges.
-We needed a proper user management mechanism with different roles for different privileges and ability to add/modify existing users.
-It was also necessary to allow a user to request a reset of password if forgotten.

-## Solutions implemented
+## User creation at deploy time

-- User creation through account operator settings (`addAccountOperator.users`) is still necessary to at least create the first user.
+User creation through account operator settings (`addAccountOperator.users`) is necessary to at least create the first user.
 Users added through this command will have administrators role and privileges.

+## User management at runtime

-- An admin user can then create / delete users and modify the role of existing user
+- An admin user can create or delete users and modify the role of existing users.

-- An authenticated user can modify its own password
+- An authenticated user can modify its own password.

-- A user can request a reset password link from his administrator.
+- A user can request a reset password link from their administrator.

-#### API
+### API

 Allow admin user to request a reset password token for any user `POST` on `/users/{username}/reset_password/`